Main aims of the Role

 To help increase engagement of individuals who access the perpetrator service.

-To engage individuals to motivate and encourage them to attend interventions and to help reduce numbers of people falling out of the service
+To engage individuals to motivate and encourage them to attend interventions and to help reduce numbers of people at risk of dis-engaging with the service

 Responsible to: Domestic Abuse Service Manager

 Hours: 10-15 hours per month

 Base: Ashurst, New Forest / Home

 To work alongside the Domestic Abuse Practitioners to contact assessed clients who are waiting for an intervention.

 To carry out essential admin tasks such as completing calls, sharing the outcome of phones calls with Practitioner and Administrator in a timely manner.